-Course-Level SLOs Means of Assessment & Targets for Success / Tasks Assessment Findings/Reflections Action Plan & Follow-Up Start Date: 10/06/2014 End Date: 10/25/2028 Course-Level SLO Status: Active learnt to not only reflect on their personal ideas on a particular theory under discussion but also learnt to appreciate and analyze the thoughts of fellow thinkers.
+Course-Level SLOs Means of Assessment & Targets for Success / Tasks Assessment Findings/Reflections Action Plan & Follow-Up asked to also participate in a classroom debate regarding some controversial issues in the field of political theories and ethical theories.
+Students learnt to not only reflect on their personal ideas on a particular theory under discussion but also learnt to appreciate and analyze the thoughts of fellow thinkers.
 Result: Target Met Year This Assessment Occurred: 2013-2014 10/06/2014 - The lowest scores on this quiz was 85%.
 Nearly all students achieved perfect scores identifying major theoretical points and indicating the appropriate philosopher.
 Result: Target Met Year This Assessment Occurred: 2013-2014 10/10/2013 - Student consistently were able to identify significant theories on written exams with scores of 90% or better.
 Result: Target Met Year This Assessment Occurred: 2012-2013 12/14/2011 - The class average was 87%, with philosophy majors scoring mostly perfect scores.
 The material for the course is very difficult, ranging from early natural philosophy (astrophysics) to complex ontological theory.
 The class average is high, however it could be improved with more concentrated discussions on more difficult aspects.
 Though exceeding difficult at times, the content of this course is fixed by the history it is intended to examine.
 The course is IGETC transferable with present content.
-Philosophy majors who have transferred to 4-year institutions have reported that the course, though difficult helped them to be conversant in the philosophy of the period.
-12/14/2011 - Continue to move slowly through difficult philosophers and in some cases indicate key points repeatedly through out lecture to keep students on track.
+Philosophy majors who have transferred to 4-year institutions have reported that the course, though difficult 12/14/2011 - Continue to move slowly through difficult philosophers and in some cases indicate key points repeatedly through out lecture to keep students on track.
 Find a way to make 3 instead of 2 exams to break up the load.